 The keynote is that to prevent, discover, and investigate fraud, the impact of culture should be understood.
 Failure to consider cultural differences may lead to ineffective fraud prevention and detection, in turn leading to major financial loss to the

 Typical anti-fraud policies may not consider cultural differences, which is especially important for a company which operates across different jurisdictions.

 There are many other cultural differences and influences that can be discussed, such as power distance which relates to how society deals with inequality, masculinity and uncertainty avoidance, etc.

 To fight fraud, you should understand the cultures in which you operate, then you can instil a corporate culture within your business that employees can identify with to facilitate an anti-fraud environment.

-For further information about how we can help with investigating fraud, contact us on +44 (0) 203 963 1930 or email Val below.
+For further information about how we can help with investigating fraud, do get in touch with us!

 Previous editions of TenInsight can be found here: